: TODAY'S ROYAL FAMILY

 Relationship with Parliament

-The Sovereign, Queen Elizabeth II is Head of State.
+The Sovereign, King Charles III is Head of State.
 The ability to make and pass laws is with the elected Parliament.

-As a constitutional monarch, The Queen must remain politically neutral.
+As a constitutional monarch, The King must remain politically neutral.

-On almost all matters The Queen acts on the advice of ministers.
-However, she retains an important political role as Head of State, formally appointing prime ministers and approving certain legislation.
+On almost all matters The King acts on the advice of ministers.
+However, he retains an important political role as Head of State, formally appointing prime ministers and approving certain legislation.

-The Queen plays a part in State functions in Britain.
-She opens Parliament, approves Orders in Council, signs Acts of Parliament, and holds regular meetings with the Prime Minister of the day.
+The King plays a part in State functions in Britain.
+He opens Parliament, approves Orders in Council, signs Acts of Parliament, and holds regular meetings with the Prime Minister of the day.

-The Queen has an important formal and ceremonial relationship with Parliament.
+The King has an important formal and ceremonial relationship with Parliament.

 The phrase ‘Crown in Parliament’ is used to describe the British legislature, which consists of the Sovereign, the House of Lords and the House of Commons.

 Of these three different elements, the Commons, a majority of whom normally supports the elected Government of the day, has the dominant political power.

 The role of the Sovereign in the enactment of legislation is today purely formal, although The King has the right ‘to be consulted, to encourage and to warn’ his ministers via regular audiences with the Prime Minister.